project-open-data/project-open-data.github.io/whitepapers/cfdaprogramnumber-title.md

 In 1983, Public Law 98-169 amended the Federal Program Information Act to transfer to the Administrator of GSA the responsibilities previously assigned to the Director of OMB for maintaining the CFDA as a computerized information system.
 31 U.S.C. § 6102.
 The system is to provide public access to the information the Act requires the Director of OMB to collect from agencies, review, and provide to the Administrator.
 The transfer for maintaining the CFDA took place in July 1984.
 The Uniform Grants Guidance (2 CFR 200.202) states:

-a)  The Federal awarding agency must notify the public of Federal programs in the Catalog of Federal Domestic Assistance (CFDA), maintained by the General Services Administration (GSA)
+a)  The federal awarding agency must notify the public of federal programs in the Catalog of Federal Domestic Assistance (CFDA), maintained by the General Services Administration (GSA)

-  1. The CFDA, or any OMB-designated replacement, is the single, authoritative, government wide comprehensive source of Federal financial assistance program information produced by the executive branch of the Federal Government.
+  1. The CFDA, or any OMB-designated replacement, is the single, authoritative, government wide comprehensive source of federal financial assistance program information produced by the executive branch of the federal government.
-  2. The information that the Federal awarding agency must submit to GSA for approval by OMB is listed in paragraph (b) of this section.
+  2. The information that the federal awarding agency must submit to GSA for approval by OMB is listed in paragraph (b) of this section.
 GSA must prescribe the format for the submission.
-  3. The Federal awarding agency may not award Federal financial assistance without assigning it to a listing that has been included in the CFDA as required in this section unless there are exigent circumstances requiring otherwise, such as timing requirements imposed by statute.
+  3. The federal awarding agency may not award federal financial assistance without assigning it to a listing that has been included in the CFDA as required in this section unless there are exigent circumstances requiring otherwise, such as timing requirements imposed by statute.

-b)  For each CFDA unit that awards discretionary Federal awards, non-discretionary Federal awards, loans, insurance, or any other type of Federal financial assistance, the Federal awarding agency must submit the following information to GSA:
+b)  For each CFDA unit that awards discretionary federal awards, non-discretionary federal awards, loans, insurance, or any other type of federal financial assistance, the federal awarding agency must submit the following information to GSA:

   1. Description, Purpose, Goals and Measurement.
 A brief summary of the statutory or regulatory requirements of the program and its intended outcome.
-Where appropriate, the Program Description, Purpose, Goals, and Measurement should align with the strategic goals and objectives within the Federal awarding agency's performance plan and should support the Federal awarding agency's performance measurement, management, and reporting as required by Part 6 of OMB Circular A-11;
+Where appropriate, the Program Description, Purpose, Goals, and Measurement should align with the strategic goals and objectives within the federal awarding agency's performance plan and should support the federal awarding agency's performance measurement, management, and reporting as required by Part 6 of OMB Circular A-11;
-  2. Identification of whether the CFDA number makes Federal awards on a discretionary basis or the Federal awards are prescribed by Federal statute, such as in the case of formula grants;
+  2. Identification of whether the CFDA number makes federal awards on a discretionary basis or the federal awards are prescribed by federal statute, such as in the case of formula grants;
   3. Projected total amount of funds available associated with the CFDA number.
 Estimates based on previous year funding are acceptable if current appropriations are not available at the time of the submission;
-  4. Anticipated Source of Available Funds: The statutory authority for funding associated with the CFDA number and, to the extent possible, agency, sub-agency, or, if known, the specific program unit that will issue the Federal awards, and associated funding identifier (e.g., Treasury Account Symbol(s));
+  4. Anticipated Source of Available Funds: The statutory authority for funding associated with the CFDA number and, to the extent possible, agency, sub-agency, or, if known, the specific program unit that will issue the federal awards, and associated funding identifier (e.g., Treasury Account Symbol(s));
-  5. General Eligibility Requirements: The statutory, regulatory or other eligibility factors or considerations that determine the applicant's qualification for Federal awards under the program (e.g., type of non-Federal entity); and
+  5. General Eligibility Requirements: The statutory, regulatory or other eligibility factors or considerations that determine the applicant's qualification for federal awards under the program (e.g., type of non-Federal entity); and
   6. Applicability of Single Audit Requirements required by Subpart F—Audit of this part.

 ## Method of Collection